dj95/mail-notify/README.md

 # Mailnotify

-A simple mail notifier, which show the count of unread mails with libnotify for imap accounts.
+A simple mail notifier, which shows the count of unread mails with libnotify for imap accounts.

 ### Requirements